 Possible Penalties Upon Conviction

-Disorderly conduct is normally prosecuted as a second-degree misdemeanor, which is punishable by up to 60 days of incarceration and a fine of up to $500.00.
+Disturbing the peace is normally prosecuted as a second-degree misdemeanor, which is punishable by up to 60 days of incarceration and a fine of up to $500.00.
 If the disorderly conduct charge is prosecuted as an affray (i.e. a first-degree misdemeanor), the possible penalties may include imprisonment of up to 1 year.
 If the charge is prosecuted as a felony, the defendant may be sentenced to more than 1 year of incarceration.

 Contact an Experienced St. Petersburg Disorderly Conduct Defense Attorney Today